By Mike Loughrin, CEO for Transformance Advisors

 Find the Root Cause

-The hardest part of root cause analysis in knowing if and when you have reached your destination.
+The hardest part of root cause analysis is knowing if you have reached your destination.
 When can you stop digging?

 You will reach the root cause when you have something you can change which will make the issue go away and not happen again.
 It must be something which is actionable.
 Claiming Maria forgot to do something is not actionable.

-Typical findings which indicate you are close or have arrived include:
+Typical findings which indicate you have arrived include: